 I worked for two years as a freelance translator online, and I love the freedom the job provides.

 It has allowed me to work remotely, set my own schedule, and live as a digital nomad.
-I traveled solo around the world with my laptop, working from beach bars in Thailand, cafés in Italy, and while road tripping in the US.
+I traveled solo around the world with my laptop and portable office setup, working from beach bars in Thailand, cafés in Italy, and while road tripping in the US.

 There are downsides, of course, but learning how to become a digital nomad and getting the chance to travel the world while working online has been a dream come true.